cosmos/iavl/docs/proof/proof.md

 a,hash(1)  hash=92fd030
 ```

-Note that we take the hash of the value `a=1` instead of simply using the value; both would work,
+Note that we take the hash of the value `a=1` instead of simply using the value `1`; both would
-but the value can be arbitrarily large while the hash has a constant size.
+work, but the value can be arbitrarily large while the hash has a constant size.

 With this data, we are able to compute the hashes for all nodes up to and including the root,
 and can compare this root hash with the root hash of the IAVL tree - if they match, we can be
 reasonably certain that the value is correct.
 This data is therefore considered a _proof_ for the
 value.
 Notice how we don't need to include any data from e.g. the `e`-branch of the tree at all,
-only the hash - as the tree grows in size, these savings become very significant.
+only the hash - as the tree grows in size, these savings become very significant, requiring only
+`log₂(n)` hashes for a tree of `n` keys.

 However, this still introduces quite a bit of overhead.
 Since we usually want to fetch several
 values from the tree and verify them, it is often useful to fetch a _range proof_, which contains